Rody1025/ABAP_Library/ASEM - DOSSIER/README.md

 - Nummernkreisobjekt (number range object)
 - Buchungskreis (company code)
 - Domäne mit Wertebereich bzw.
 Wertetabelle (domain with value range or value table)

+**Customer/Debtor**: They are the entity that receive service or goods.
+When they receive, they are also issuing an invoice.
+This invoice has a deadline and a specific amount that is claimed by the Creditor.
+The Debtor can be a person, company, or a legal entity.

+**Supplier/Creditor**: They are who provides service or goods.
+When they provide, they keep track of the amounts owed by their debtors in (Debitorenkontokorrent) which is a type of open-item accounting system.
+ If a Debtor does not pay their invoice by the payment deadline, the Creditor may issue payment reminders (Zahlungserinnerung) or dunning notices (Mahnung).
+A "Mahnung" sets the Debtor in default (Verzug) and triggers the calculation of interest on the overdue amount.
+If the payment deadline is not specified in the invoice (or in the contract), the date of the Mahnung becomes the reference date for calculating interest.
+It is also noted that a Betreibung, which refers to the legal process of debt collection, can be initiated even without a Mahnung.